citation-file-format/citation-file-format/schema-guide.md

     ```yaml
     references:
       - abbreviation: "NP"
-        abstract: "This is a non-sensical exmaple reference to show how the many different keys in a reference object can be used."
+        abstract: "This is a non-sensical example reference to show how the many different keys in a reference object can be used."
         authors:
           - name: The Research Software Project
         collection-doi: 10.5281/zenodo.1003149